+Your books and your career are engineering projects.
 This diagram and these steps are a way to approach all issues, big, small, new or old, that you want to make a change in.
-If you really want to make a change you need to examine all the ways your time slips away.
+But I don't even know where to start, you might say, stick with me, you will.
+If you really want to make a change, you need to examine all the ways your time slips away.
 More on how to go about that later.
 For now, let's stick to the basic process.
-Before you start this you have to have a goal (Lesson 2 but I'll get you started in a bit).
+Before you start this you have to have a goal (those come in Lesson 2).